Azure/azure-powershell/src/OperationalInsights/OperationalInsights.Autorest/examples/Remove-AzOperationalInsightsTable.md

 --no output--
 ```
-Remove a table by name
+Remove a table by name.

 ### Example 2: Remove a default 'Heartbeat' table - fail